PamelaPajarillo/HEPQIS-LivingReview/BY_QIS/CATEGORIES.md

 #  **Descriptions of QIS Topics**

 **⚠️⚠️⚠️ Warning!
 LaTeX formatting in GitHub (used in the descriptions) is not functioning properly.
-Please refer to the [PDF version found here](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/PamelaPajarillo/HEPQIS-LivingReview/main/BY_QIS/BYQIS_DETAIL.pdf) ⚠️⚠️⚠️**
+Please refer to Section 1.2 in the [PDF version found here](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/PamelaPajarillo/HEPQIS-LivingReview/main/HEPQIS.pdf) ⚠️⚠️⚠️**

 [![QISCAT_TO_HEP](https://img.shields.io/badge/Link_to-HEP_-5BC0EB)](/BY_HEP#readme) ⟵ Click the following for the living review organized by HEP topics
 [![QISCAT_TO_QIS](https://img.shields.io/badge/Link_to-QIS_-9BC53D)](/BY_QIS#readme) ⟵ Click the following for the living review organized by QIS topics